Skip to content

 Now let’s modify the [WSGIScriptAlias] parameter in [flask-impots-withmysql.conf]:

-# .wsgi script directory
+# .wsgi script folder

 define ROOT "C:/Data/st-2020/dev/python/cours-2020/python3-flask-2020/impots/http-servers/12/apache"

-# HTTP URL
+# URL HTTP

 <VirtualHost *:80>

-# with the alias /impots, URLs will be in the form /impots/{url_prefix}/action/...
+# with the alias / the URL will have the form /{prefixe_url}/action/...

-# where [url_prefix] is defined in parameters.py
+# where [prefixe_url] is defined in parameters.py

-WSGIScriptAlias /taxes "${ROOT}/main_withmysql.wsgi"
+WSGIScriptAlias /impots "${ROOT}/main_withmysql.wsgi"

 </VirtualHost>

-# Secure URLs with HTTPS
+# URL secured with HTTPS

 <VirtualHost *:443>

-# with the alias /taxes, URLs will be in the form /taxes/{url_prefix}/action/...
+# with the alias / the URL will have the form /{prefixe_url}/action/...

-# where [url_prefix] is defined in parameters.py
+# where [prefixe_url] is defined in parameters.py

-WSGIScriptAlias /taxes "${ROOT}/main_withmysql.wsgi"
+WSGIScriptAlias /impots "${ROOT}/main_withmysql.wsgi"

 </VirtualHost>